datacoves/docs/docs/how-tos/airflow/sync-database.md

 # Sync Airflow database

-It is now possible to synchronize a Datacoves Airflow database to your Data Warehouse
+It is now possible to synchronize the Datacoves Airflow database to your Data Warehouse

-> [!NOTE]This is only available for Snowflake and Redshift connections.
+> [!NOTE]This is currently only available for Snowflake and Redshift warehouses.

 ## Data Sync Decorator

-To synchronize the Airflow database, we can use an Airflow DAG with one of the Airflow Decorator below.
+To synchronize the Airflow database, we can use an Airflow DAG with the Datacoves Airflow Decorator below.

 ```python
 @task.datacoves_airflow_db_sync